SUFONIQ

 How this tends to change depending on where you are

-• Payroll cut-offs vary by tax authority, which often means a single payrun spans multiple systems.
+• Payroll cut-offs vary by tax authority, so a single pay run can span multiple systems.

-• Social benefits activate once local residency paperwork clears, and that timing varies by municipality.
+• Social benefits typically activate only after local residency paperwork clears, and that timing differs by municipality.

-• Cross-border allowances line up with bilateral agreements rather than platform-level promises.
+• Cross-border allowances follow bilateral agreements, not platform-level promises.

 European Union (EU-27)27 countries